Action League Now!: Banned episodes

 Some episodes of Action League Now! are banned in the United States.
 The KaBlam! episode titled "I Just Don't Get It", which featured an Action League Now! short that involved an attack on the U.S. capitol, was put under a ban after the September 11 attacks.
 The Action League Now!: The Series episode "Thunder Girl: Tracking the Storm" which also contained the short was put on a ban after its initial broadcast in 2002, only being re-shown in 2016 on the late night TV block "The Splat" on TeenNick.
-The episode can still be watched on Paramount+.
+The episode was formerly available to stream on Paramount+ before the show's removal from the platform on December 17, 2025.
 One specific episode, "ThunderFlesh", was intended to appear in season 2 of KaBlam!, but was shelved due to its adult content as another episode was created to replace it.

 Reception

 In a Chicago Tribune article, Jennifer Mangan complimented the series' originality, calling it "the most innovative entrant in KaBlam!s cartoon catalog."
 Jane Hall of the Los Angeles Times wrote that Action League Now! "has the weird, aggressive humor of the old 'Mr. Bill' pieces on Saturday Night Live."
 Naming the show among other KaBlam! segments, Deadline Hollywoods Mike Fleming wrote positively of its "absurdly unforgettable characters."